-(13) Additional information
+(11) Additional information

-(Situation in Russia and Ukraine)
+1) Situation in Russia and Ukraine

-The Company has a business relationship with a Russian shipping company, including effective joint ownership and management of LNG vessels.
-However, in consideration of the sanctions in various countries due to the situation involving Russian and Ukraine, the Company is holding discussions with the related parties to take appropriate measures.
+Regarding the sanctions in various countries due to the situation involving Russian and Ukraine, the Company is holding discussions with the related parties as necessary, to take appropriate measures.

 Although the situation involving Russia and Ukraine may have an impact on the Group's consolidated financial statements in the following fiscal year onward, it is difficult to reasonably estimate the financial impact at this time.